lorniu/pdd.el/docs/task-timers.md

 - There is one URL which is very unstable, we need to retrieve its data,
 - After retrieved the data, we will use it to make other tasks/requests.

-The `pdd-interval-task` can deal with this easily:
+The `pdd-interval` can deal with this easily:
 - Send the request in the interval task,
 - When success, return and continue,
 - When fails, retry after every _N_ seconds intervally until the data is obtained